Politics

 Zelensky makes second Saudi Arabia visit in less than a month

-President Volodymyr Zelensky has arrived in Saudi Arabia for talks with Saudi Crown Prince Mohammed bin Salman Al Saud, Zelensky announced on social media on April 24.
+President Volodymyr Zelensky arrived in Saudi Arabia on April 24 for talks with Saudi Crown Prince Mohammed bin Salman Al Saud, as Kyiv builds security partnerships in the Gulf region.

 "Today, we are advancing our agreements with Saudi Arabia in the areas of security, energy, and infrastructure," the president said on X.

-Zelensky previously met the Saudi crown prince in Jeddah on March 27 as Kyiv and Riyadh concluded a deal on cooperation in air defense technology.
+The two leaders previously met in Jeddah on March 27, a day when Kyiv and Riyadh concluded a major deal on air defense technology cooperation.

 Ukraine has stepped up cooperation with Gulf countries on anti-drone systems, leveraging its battlefield experience countering Iranian-designed drones deployed by Russia.